Maciej90/Cluedo-Harry_Potter/README.md

 # Cluedo Harry Potter

-> Use the "eas build -p android --profile preview" command to generate the apk file
+> Use the ` eas build -p android --profile preview ` command to generate the apk file

 ## What is Cleudo Harry Potter